Bisher 150 mal gespeichert

 Camping in the forest (tent, sleeping bag, pillow, blanket and camping mattress will all be provided.)
 Access to camp kitchen and outhouse/washroom.

-Food for breakfast, lunch and snacks will be provided and the work away can prepare what they need in the camp kitchen along with the research assistants.
+FOOD: All your food will be provided for you.
+Breakfasts and lunch will be prepared and eaten in the camp kitchen along with other research assistants.
 Requests for different foods can be places before town runs.
 Evening meals will be provided for in the main house and eaten as a family.
-Help with cooking and dishes is always encouraged.
-(Evening meals will be vegetarian)

 PLEASE NOTE: Running fresh water is very limited so fresh water showers are very spare in the summer months.
 We have a salt water bath and of course… the ocean!
 We have good WIFI available.
 The site is off grid with solar, wind and generator power systems to maintain the large battery bank.
 We are always conscious of our power consumption in order to keep all systems running well.
 Overnight charging is discouraged.
 However when the sun is out...we can charge anything we need!
 A personal power pack and head lamp is always a good resource to have.

 We have some hiking trails as well as a beautiful beach for swimming (warning, the water is cold!).
 Life around the Lab is varied and always interesting.
 There will be many opportunities to learn about the whales, the ocean and island life.

 COVID-19.
 Due to the ongoing global pandemic we are not currently offering positions to anyone that isn't already in Canada, possibly British Columbia (due to recent travel restrictions).
 This may, of course, change going forward.
 We are unsure of how this year will be managed in terms of quarantine times, social distancing, mask wearing etc but this can all be discussed closer to the time.
 During the summer of 2020 we managed to keep our reduced group safe and continue our work pretty much as before, even while expanding our remote sites and revamping many of our previous systems.